Lilium N.V. (LILM)’s latest performance is not what we had anticipated - News Daemon

 Sponsored

-The company achieved an average annual earnings per share of -118.10%.
+Company’s average yearly earnings per share was noted -118.10% at the time writing.
 With a float of $88.12 million, this company’s outstanding shares have now reached $285.66 million.

 Lilium N.V.
 (LILM) Insider Updates

-Observing investor behavior towards Aerospace & Defense industry stocks is more important than anything else.
+A key investor’s attitude towards the stock of the Aerospace & Defense industry is another important factor to consider.
 The insider ownership of Lilium N.V. is 63.10%, while institutional ownership is 12.70%.

 Lilium N.V.
 (LILM) Performance Highlights and Predictions